Are you aware of the health dangers of fragrance?

 - birth defects, particularly in boys

-All this because of our obsession with scents and fragrance!
-Is it really worth it?
+All of this because we are obsessed with scents and fragrance!
+Is it worth it?

 Leave a Reply